loganventer/CHAP2/CHAP2API/.http/README.md

 ## Files

 - `health.http` - Tests specifically for the health controller
-- `choruses.http` - Tests specifically for the choruses controller (includes CRUD operations)
+- `choruses.http` - Tests specifically for the choruses controller (includes CRUD operations and search functionality)
 - `slide.http` - Tests for slide controller (placeholder for future implementation)

 ## How to Use